spather/no_engine_game/notebook/notebook.md

 I was able to get 99% of the way really quickly.
 But I ran into linking problems: it wouldn't automatically link against the system libraries GLFW requires (Cocoa, IOKit, CoreFoundation).
 I managed to figure out how to explicitly link those in CMake but I didn't want to hardcode knowledge of those dependencies into my CMakeLists.txt (rather, I wanted them to flow from GLFW).

 I struggled with this, almost obsessively, the last few days.
 I ended up [posting on StackOverflow](https://stackoverflow.com/questions/69038471/whats-the-right-way-to-link-against-glfw-in-a-macos-app-with-cmake) (that post is a good writeup of what went wrong and my attempts to fix it).
 I learned a lot more about CMake along the way.
+As part of this, I ended up uninstalling the version of glfw I had built from source and instead installed via homebrew (hoping this might help).

 In the end, I was able to get it to work by abandoning `pkg-config` and just relying on the built in `find_package()`.
 I posted this resolution as [an answer to my own question on StackOverflow](https://stackoverflow.com/a/69051875/490982).

 After figuring it out in my simple repro, I ported the fix back here and got everything cleaned up.
 I also installed the CMake and CMake Tools VSCode extensions and got the build and debug tasks set up.